CF-LightLanguage/PhotonicCrystals/README.md

 ---

-## Technologies Used
+## Tools used
 - **COMSOL Multiphysics**
 - **Python**
 - NumPy, SciPy, Matplotlib
+- Pytorch
 - Machine Learning / Deep Learning (CNN)

 ## Academic Context
-This repository contains a university project completed as part of an academic course.
+This repository contains a university project study completed as part of the master in Photonics at the University of Applied Sciences Munich (HM).